rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    so that's one reason people wear a smart watch.
    But that can run out of battery as well.

-0. So the Dispatcher may
+0. That's the reason the Dispatcher may
    <strong>call the phone</strong> with a recorded message.

-0. Alternately, a recorded sound, recorded speech, or text-to-speech artificial voice may also be emitted from a speaker device.
+0. Alternately, a speaker device may emit a recorded sound, recorded speech, or text-to-speech artificial voice.

 0. If a response is not received within a set time, an annoying (attention grabbing) <strong>alarm</strong> speaker could sound. ***